Here are all the new 2022 season Formula 1 cars revealed so far

 Red Bull RB18 - Max Verstappen and Sergio Perez

-“We believe that we have a good car,” Christian Horner, Team Principal, said.
+“We believe that we have a good car,” team principal Christian Horner said.
 “RB18 is coming to life.
 Seeing it today is fantastic.
 It is a culmination of a huge effort from the team.
 I’m looking forward to seeing it out on the track in anger.”

-“Because it’s new regulations, it’s going to evolve very, very quickly,” Horner continues.
-“I think by the time we get to the first race, the car’s not going to look very much like this and I think the evolution will be very, very quick as we progress through the season.”
+“Because it’s new regulations, it’s going to evolve very, very quickly,” Horner said.
+“I think by the time we get to the first race, the car’s not going to look very much like this, and I think the evolution will be very, very quick as we progress through the season.”

 Aston Martin AMR22 - Sebastian Vettel and Lance Stroll

 “This is not only a big opportunity for Aston Martin, but also for all the teams,” Stroll said.
-“We just have to believe that we have done a better job and I know that everyone involved is working unbelievably hard to give Seb and me the best chance.
+“We just have to believe that we have done a better job, and I know that everyone involved is working unbelievably hard to give Seb and me the best chance.
 At the same time, we have to be realistic heading into the new season.”

 Haas VF-22 - Mick Schumacher and Nikita Mazepin

-“It’s that time of year where you’re naturally optimistic that the hard work and effort of everyone will translate to a competitive entry on track,” said team owner, Gene Haas.
+“It’s that time of year where you’re naturally optimistic that the hard work and effort of everyone will translate to a competitive entry on track,” said team owner Gene Haas.

 “We all know what the team is capable of, we’ve proved that in the past, and with this new car – born out of a completely new set of regulations and with our new design team in place – I’m confident we can showcase once again that we can compete on weekends,” Haas concluded.